 Arslan Khan is from Pakistan with high ambitions to achieve his goals in life.
 He is a freelance writer.
 Writing articles is his passion.

 When you think of psychological horror games, the first game that would come to your mind is “Silent Hill”.
-Silent hill series changed the horror genre of video games.
-Few video games are capable of giving the audience a sense of unease and Silent Hill just does that.
+The Silent Hill series changed the horror genre of video games.
+Few video games are capable of giving the audience a sense of unease and Silent Hill was one of them.
 Silent Hill's story begins with the very first game way back in 1999.
-Original Silent Hill game was released for PlayStation and was an instant success.
+The original Silent Hill game was released for PlayStation and was an instant success.
 Gaming fans all across the world liked the relationship between father and daughter, and the ghostly abandoned town of Silent Hill.
 Somehow, Climax Studio decided to make a re-imagining of the original game and the result was, Silent Hill: Shattered Memories.

 Same But New Fictional World: